 It is high time we encouraged more of our great achievers and potential role models to step up and inspire the masses through deeds, achievements, and leadership.
 We need to recognise such people and highlight their achievements.
 We must make them celebrities of sorts, so their names can sit alongside those of our sporting and movie stars.
 We should take pride in telling our children about them, or invite them to lecture or give motivational speeches in our schools.

 We also need to support and invest in them.
-Socially, politically, and professionally, we must afford these people opportunities and platforms to reach out to the rest of us, so they can in turn drive positive change on our behalf.
+Socially, politically, and professionally, we must afford these people opportunities and appropriate platforms so they can reach out to the rest of us and help drive positive change.

 It is time to let our 'closet role models' know that Africa needs them.
-The greatest achievement they could ever have is to be immortalised in African history, in education, and in the hearts and minds of Africans everywhere.
+Their greatest ever achievement could be being immortalised in African history, through education, and in the hearts and minds of Africans everywhere.